 History and culture

-A land where, over the centuries, many cultures and civilizations have left their footprints, creating the history and traditions of this region: from Daunians, Peucetians and Messapians, past ancient Greeks, Romans and Byzantines to Normans, Swabians and Angevins.
+A land where, over the centuries, many cultures and civilizations have left their footprints, creating the history and traditions of this region.
+From Daunians, Peucetians and Messapians, past ancient Greeks, Romans and Byzantines to Normans, Swabians and Angevins.
 Every day you will have the opportunity to discover their marks in archaeological excavations, artistic and architectural treasures such as dolmen and menhirs, rupestrian cave churches and medieval castles, Baroque and Romanesque cathedrals, palaces and historical houses, villages and cities of art, trulli (conic-roofed rural houses built using the dry-stone technique) and masserie (fortified farms).
-With three UNESCO sites in Puglia – of which you do not want to miss Alberobello, the “World Capital of the TrullI” – and Monte Sant’Angelo sanctuary, carved in the very rock.
+Among the five UNESCO sites in Puglia, you do not want to miss Alberobello, the “World Capital of the Trulli” – and Monte Sant’Angelo sanctuary, carved in the very rock.

 Food and wine

 You will discover Puglia also – perhaps above all – through its food and wine, a triumph of flavours, colours and aromas.
-During your daily stages you will discover the identity and the different traditions from the Itria Valley to the Gargano, through the excellence of the 0 km ingredients such as DOP extra virgin olive oil and fine DOC and IGT wines such as Negramaro, Nero di Troia and Primitivo.
+During your daily stages you will discover the identity and the different traditions from Gargano to Salento, through the excellence of the 0 km ingredients such as DOP extra virgin olive oil and fine DOP and IGP wines such as Negramaro, Nero di Troia and Primitivo.
 “Orecchiette”, grilled meat, fresh fish, focaccia, seasonal vegetables, dairy products, cheeses and much more will accompany you along your itinerary to regenerate yourself with every single meal, whether you’re omnivore, vegetarian or even vegan.